KeoniHan2024/Gym-Tracker-FrontEnd/README.md

 - **Authentication**: Secure authentication to ensure only authorized users can add or view exercises.

 # Coming Soon
-I am currently working on these feature and it will be available shortly.
+I am currently working on these features.
 Stay tuned for updates!

 ## Upcoming Features
 - **User Progress Tracker:** A detailed dashboard to track your gym progress over time.
 - **Exercise Library:** A growing library of exercises with instructional videos and tips.
-- **Workout Plans:** Pre-made workout plans tailored to your goals (strength, weight loss, etc.).
 - **Social Sharing:** Share your achievements with friends and the community.
 - **Exercise History:** View your workout history with detailed stats on sets, reps, and weights.
 - **Custom Exercises:** Add and track your own custom exercises to your workout routine.